-Casting Time: 1 action Range: Self (100-foot line) Components: V, S, M (a bit of fur and a rod of amber, crystal, or glass) Duration: Instantaneous
+Casting Time: 1 action Range: Self (100-foot line) Components: V S M (a bit of fur and

+Components: V, S, M (a bit of fur and a rod of amber, crystal, or glass)

 A stroke of lightning forming a line 100 feet long and 5 feet wide blasts out from you in a direction you choose.
 Each creature in the line must make a Dexterity saving throw.
 A creature takes 8d6 lightning damage on a failed save, or half as much damage on a successful one.